 Here are each of iPage’s hosting plans in detail:

-If you’re launching your first blog or affiliate site, you’ll likely start with a shared web host. iPage’s shared hosting service is one of the cheapest shared hosting plans available today.
-The plan currently runs at the promotional rate of $1.99/month.
+If you’re launching your first blog or affiliate site, you’ll likely start with a shared web host. iPage’s hosting services are one of the cheapest shared hosting plans available today.
+The iPage web hosting plan currently runs at the promotional rate of $1.99/month.

 What features does iPage offer?
 Here’s a quick look:

-- Affordable Hosting: It’s hard to find another web host out there that can beat iPage on price.
+- Affordable Hosting: It’s hard to find another web host out there that can beat iPage web hosting on price.
 If you opt for the three year plan, you’ll only pay $1.99 per month.

 - Ease of Use: iPage’s user dashboard is beginner-friendly and intuitive.
 You can install WordPress with just a few clicks.
 There’s also a free website builder to help you design your site’s layout.